syncfusion-content/wpf-docs/wpf/SfRangeSlider/Ticks.md

-> Note: In Vertical Orientation, this option places the ticks to right side.
+> _Note: In Vertical Orientation, this option places the ticks to right side._

 ### TopLeft

 Tick marks are placed either above the track in horizontal orientation or left of the track in vertical orientation.

 {%highlight xml%}

+[XAML]

 <editors:SfRangeSlider Width="200"  Minimum="0"   Maximum="100" TickFrequency="20" TickPlacement="TopLeft"  Value="40"   />